Ghini/ghini.desktop/doc/template-letters.rst

 | [5] https://hosted.weblate.org/projects/ghini/#languages
 | [6] https://www.youtube.com/playlist?list=PLtYRCnAxpinU_8WEDuRlgsYnNVe4J_4kv

-What other botanic data management systems are available
+free botanic data management systems
 ======================================================================

 Many institutions still consider software an investment, an asset that is not to be shared with others, as if it was some economic good that can't be duplicated, like gold.

 As of right now, very few copylefted programs exist for botanic data management:

 * ``ghini.desktop``, born as ``bauble.classic`` and made a commons by the Belize Botanical